sawers-rellan-labs/targseq/docs/Plot_introgresion_on_phylogeny.md

 head(names(filtered_alignment))
 ```

-## 4. Trimming the Alignment and Extracting the I211V Variant Information
+## 4. Trimming the Alignment

-Next, we’ll trim the alignment and identify the I211V variant position:
+Next, we’ll trim the alignment to focus on the region of interest:

 ``` r
 # Load GenomicRanges for efficient sequence manipulation